ryanorsinger/learn-to-code-python-workshop/intro_to_python_for_data_science_handout.md

 3. Immersion works.
 Full-time, live, in-person instruction for 5 months works.

 ### What is Data Science?
-- Interdisciplinary field at the intersection of programming, business/domain expertise, and applied statistics
+- Interdisciplinary applied science at the intersection of programming, business/domain expertise, and statistics
 - The application of the scientific process of hypothesis->experiment->analyze->repeat to analyze and infer outcomes from data.
 - A broad description of approaches ranging from business analysis and visualizations to machine learning and deep neural network analysis.
 - An increasingly accessible field

 ### What *isn't* Data Science?
-- Only statistics or only mathematics
+- Only statistics or only mathematics (Although we let the computer do the math!)
 - Magic
-- Going to get more challenging.
-It's only going to get more accessible and prevalent over time.

-### Isn't data science just another way to say statistics?
+### Isn't data science just statistics?
 - See "Future of Data Analysis" by Tukey 1961, `https://bit.ly/2FsUJgf`
 - See "50 years of data science" by Donoho 2015, `https://bit.ly/2Gh0Rpp`
-- There's also linear algebra, calculus, and more!
+- There's also linear algebra, calculus, and discrete math

 ### 3 keys to success that students get from Codeup
 1. In addition to learning data science, you'll learn how to continue learning data science into the future